What is Malware?

 What to do if you think you have Malware on your computer?

 The first thing you can do to help you remove any instances of Malware from you computer is to run some security tool and do a full scan of the computer (if you are able to install and run the software).
-This will find any Malware hiding in any part of the computer.
+This should help to find any Malware hiding in any part of the computer. (not all anti-viruses can detect all malware so you may need to use a few different ones.)

 If you are using Windows 10, it has the new and improved version of Windows Defender that works great for a scan of your computer.
 After than run another popular anti-virus tool like Avast or Bitdefender.
 They usually have free versions you can install to do a scan.